ana-Analyses/sql-data-warehouse-project/README.md

 Develop a modern Data Warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

 #### Specification
--Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.
+-Data Sources: --Import data from two source systems (ERP and CRM) provided as CSV files.
--Data Quality: Cleanse and resolve data quality issues prior to analysis.
+-Data Quality: --Cleanse and resolve data quality issues prior to analysis.
--Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.
+-Integration: --Combine both sources into a single, user-friendly data model designed for analytical queries.
--Scope: Focus on the latest dataset only; historization of data is not required.
+-Scope: --Focus on the latest dataset only; historization of data is not required.
--Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+-Documentation: --Provide clear documentation of the data model to support both business stakeholders and analytics teams.

 # BI: Analytics & Reporting (Data Analysis)
 Objective